Charges for Tuesday-Saturday, 1-4 week hire:

-Our usage fee for shows running a week or longer is £100 per show, based on an audience of 18 people.
+Our usage fee for shows running a week or longer is £100 per individual performance, based on an audience of 18 people.
 Any fewer and we charge £10 per missing audience member.
 If you ever feel like you are struggling for numbers, however, we are more than happy to point you in the direction of some papering clubs who may be able to help you fill seats.
 We do appreciate that 3+ week long runs can be challenging and therefore if an average occupancy of 50% is achieved across the run then we will waive the nightly occupancy charge.

 We are specifically looking for companies and creatives that are wanting to grow and develop alongside us – that have long-term plans and a vision for what staging a show here will lead to.
-We would like to work to be daring, different, and perhaps a little bit out there.
-We're especially interesting in international, devised, and never-before-seen work, and welcome writers and creatives of all backgrounds.
+We would like the work to be daring, different, and perhaps a little bit out there.
+We're especially interested in international, devised, and never-before-seen work, and welcome writers and creatives of all backgrounds.

 Our daytime hire rates vary depending on how many days, the amount of time, and whether you may want a buffet lunch or breakfast, but generally we charge £15/hour.

 When you're here, we want you to feel like part of the team!
 Therefore all of your cast and crew get 50% off one meal a day in the pub during your run, as well as 65p coffees and English Breakfast tea.

 Companies are expected to market their own productions.
 We will absolutely do what we can to help, with an online listing, support on Facebook and Twitter, listings on other websites that we have access to, and an e-newsletter that goes out monthly.
 We are also very happy to advise you on marketing should you ever feel a little lost.